 5. Find Support and Ask for Help When You Need It

 Surround yourself with family and friends who encourage you to meet your breastfeeding goals.
-New moms need the time to talk with each other about whatever is on their mind.
+We offer weekly support groups at four Central Florida campuses: Altamonte, Celebration, Orlando and Winter Park.
+It’s called The Baby Bunch, and it’s a time for new moms to talk with each other about whatever is on their mind.